He joined the Freedom Rides of the ’60s for what he thought would be a weekend. It turned out to be two years.

 At what point did you stop being involved in the activism?

 In September of 1963, I went to Columbus, Ohio, to go to the annual convention of the National Student Association, which is an organization of college student governments across the country, and I went there to get volunteers to come to the South.
 And then one particular day when I was there, I picked up a newspaper and it showed that jobs were opening or becoming available for persons of color who had a college degree.
-And this was 63, the year that I was supposed to graduate from college.
+And this was ’63, the year that I was supposed to graduate from college.
 That was my class.
-And I don’t know why, but I happened to say out loud, ‘You know, I think it’s time for me to get back in school.’
+And I don’t know why, but I happened to say out loud, “You know, I think it’s time for me to get back in school.”
 And the person who was standing right next to me was president of the student body at the University of Wisconsin.
-And he asked me if I was serious, and ‘Would you like to consider coming to Madison, to Wisconsin?’
-And I said, ‘Heck, yes.’
-He said, ‘Don’t move.’
+And he asked me if I was serious, and “Would you like to consider coming to Madison, to Wisconsin?”
+And I said, “Heck, yes.”
+He said, “Don’t move.”
 He crossed the floor of the convention floor and came back with the guy who happened to be the dean of students at the University of Wisconsin.
 And I think two weeks later, I enrolled as a student at the University of Wisconsin, Madison.
 And that was essentially the end of my activism.

 What do you make of the of the Black Lives Matter movement of today?

 The Black Lives Matter movement is nothing more than a continuation of what we tried to do, what, 60 years ago?
-People started the groundwork long before we did, I mean, as soon as World War II was over and the vets came back, the vets of color, said, we aren’t taking it anymore.
+People started the groundwork long before we did, I mean, as soon as World War II was over and the vets came back, the vets of color said, “We aren’t taking it anymore.”
 I guess this is an evolutionary thing, I mean, you make small gains and you need someone to capitalize on the small gains to make them larger.
-And I suppose if you ever become content to a less than equal status, that gain will be taken away.
+And I suppose if you ever become content to a less-than-equal status, that gain will be taken away.

 What would what advice would you give to young activists?

 There’s very little advice that I can give these kids.
 If anything, they could give advice to me.
 I feel as if I am no longer the activist, I know I’m not the activist that I was.
 It’s time for a new generation to take over. ...
 I regret absolutely nothing that I have done, I have many regrets for what I have not done.
 My regret now is that I have allowed myself to become complacent by today’s standards.
 I’m 79 years of age.
 Here I am doing absolutely nothing other than making a financial contribution to various things every now and then.
 And I don’t like what I’ve become.
-I mean, my I guess if you were to buy a product and looked at this out of the box, it would say “use by” or “good until,” well, that’s me.
+I mean, I guess if you were to buy a product and looked at this out of the box, it would say “use by” or “good until,” well, that’s me.
 I think that date has caught up with me.
 That’s a hell of a thing to say, isn’t it?